 WCT’s uses a 3-pronged approach to help achieve a win-win solution for both natural eco-systems and development.

 - Road Ecology Surveys: WCT conducts road ecology studies on roads which are proposed for expansion to understand the hotspots of roadkills and help identify suitable locations for introducing mitigation structures so that road planners can factor these costs at the time of inception of the project.
-WCT has worked on several roads such as the NH-44, NH-47, NH-69, NH-6 and railway lines such as the Delhi-Nagpur line passing through Ratapani Wildlife Sanctuary.
+We have worked on several roads such as the NH-44, NH-47, NH-69 and NH-6, and railway lines such as the Delhi-Nagpur line passing through the Ratapani Wildlife Sanctuary.

-- Addressing gaps in existing policy: WCT maintains a database of proposed roads and railways which are planned for upgradation/development over the next few years.
-The proposed alignments of these roads and railways are mapped using GIS techniques over the wildlife corridors of the area to identify areas that are likely to get fragmented.
-These maps are then provided as policy inputs to the regulatory authorities so that they can plan mitigation measures proactively.
+- Addressing gaps in existing policy: WCT maintains a database of proposed roads and railways which are due for upgradation/development over the next few years.
+The proposed alignments of these roads and railways are mapped using GIS techniques over the wildlife corridors of the area to identify forest areas that are likely to get fragmented.
+These maps are then provided as policy inputs to the regulatory authorities so that mitigation measures can be planned proactively.

 - Building capacity in the field of road ecology: WCT collaborates with leading experts in the field of road ecology to conduct training workshops which focus on the science and policy aspects of road ecology.
 We invite practitioners from regulatory agencies such as the NTCA, State Forest Departments, NGOs, wildlife scientists, and infrastructure development agencies not only from India but also from other South Asian tiger range countries such as Nepal and Bhutan for capacity building workshops.